contensis/docs-management-dotnet/security/users/get-a-user.md

 # Get by string id

-Gets an entry by its id identifier.
+Gets a user by its id identifier.

 ### Syntax